About the Film

 At age 14, every child attending school in Germany is brought face to face with the nation’s past.
 For many, this means confronting the reality of the Holocaust for the very first time.
 “The Lesson” explores how new generations in Germany grapple with this tragic history, following a group of children coming of age in the town of Fröndenberg.

 Director Elena Horn traces the educational journey of four students over the course of five years.
-From the first uneasy discussions in the classroom, to an emotional visit of the nearby Sachsenhausen concentration camp, the students are introduced to the atrocities committed in their own community.
+From the first uneasy discussions in the classroom, to an emotional visit to the nearby Sachsenhausen concentration camp, the students are introduced to the atrocities committed in their own community.

-Complicating matters, students hear conflicting ideas from their gym coach that contradict the formal curriculum, and are exposed to locally nascent far-right groups that manifest in the form of Neo-Nazi football hooligansm.
+Complicating matters, students hear conflicting ideas from their gym coach that contradict the formal curriculum, and are exposed to locally nascent far-right groups that manifest in the form of neo-Nazi football hooliganism.
 As the journey deepens, some students are shocked to discover direct familial links to Nazism.

-Caught between their family histories, the official line of classroom education, experiences at the concentration camp and the conflicting narratives from the each child struggles to form his or her own views.
+Caught between conflicting family histories, the official line of classroom education, and experiences at the concentration camp, each child struggles to form his or her own views.

-Lily becomes inspired to campaign against local right-wing party the AFD, she finds no support from her peers.
-Indeed Lee declares her and her family would rather remain silent than speak up.
-And, Nele is left torn between two minds on the subject, unable to find her away amidst the myriad of conflicting perspectives she encounters.
+Lily becomes inspired to campaign against the local right-wing party, the AfD.
+She finds no support from her peers.
+Indeed, Lee declares she and her family would rather remain silent than speak up.
+And, Nele is left torn in two minds on the subject, unable to find her away amidst the myriad of conflicting perspectives she encounters.

 The experiences of these children highlight the fractured and disparate memory of Nazism in Germany, and brings a timely call for better education on the topic.

 Director – Elena Horn